frotms/image_classification_pytorch/README.md

 ## Updates and ToDo
+- [x] add the mnasnet
-- [] update to pytorch 1.0 and update the other requirements
+- [ ] update to pytorch 1.0 and update the other requirements
-- [] test the performance
+- [ ] test the performance
-- [] add multi-label training
+- [ ] add multi-label training
-- [] add some training tricks
+- [ ] add some training tricks

 ## References
 1.[https://github.com/pytorch](https://github.com/pytorch)